aaronguostudio/learn-aws/a-cloud-guru/solutions-architect-associate/03-IAM-and-S3/iam-and-s3.md

     - Cached Volumes
       - only retain frequently accessed data locally
       - 1GB - 32TB in size for Cached Volumes
-  - Trying to use S3 without File Gateway in front would be a major impact to the user environment.
-Using File Gateway is the recommended way to use S3 with shared document pools.
-Life-cycle management and Infrequent Access storage is available for both S3 and EFS.
-A restriction however is that 'Using Amazon EFS with Microsoft Windows is not supported'.
-File Gateway does not support iSCSI in the client side.
-Further information:
   - Tape Gateway

 # Exam reviews